|Degrees:||M.Sc. (Alberta), Ph.D. in Social Anthropology (Aberdeen)|

 Refereed book chapters

-Todd, Z. (in press).
+Todd, Zoe.
+(2018).
 ‘Métis storytelling across time and space: situating the personal and academic self between homelands’.
 Christensen, J., Szabo-Jones, L., Cox, C. and A. Boisselle (eds).
-Activating The Heart: Storytelling, Knowledge Sharing and Relationship.
+Activating the Heart: Storytelling, Knowledge Sharing and Relationship.
 Wilfrid Laurier Press.
 ISBN13: 978-1-77112-219-1

-Todd, Z. (in press).
-‘This is the Life”: Women’s Harvesting, Fishing and Food Security in Paulatuuq, NT’.
+Todd, Z. (2016).
+‘This is the Life’: Women’s Role in Food Provisioning in Paulatuuq, Northwest Territories.
 Kermoal, N and I. Altamirano-Jimenez (eds).
-Pp. 160-185 in Living on the Land: Indigenous Women’s Knowledge.
+Pp. 160-185 in Living on the Land: Indigenous Women’s Understanding of Place.
 Athabasca: Athabasca University Press. doi: 10.15215/aupress/9781771990417.01.

 Non-refereed book chapters

 Todd, Z. (2015).
 “Decolonial dreams: unsettling the academy through namewak”.
 A contribution on appropriation of Indigenous voice and human-fish relations for the anthology The New (new) corpse, Caroline Picard, editor.
 Green Lantern Press: Chicago.

 Todd, Z. (2015).
 Indigenizing the Anthropocene.
 Pp. 241- in Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environment and Epistemology.
 Heather Davis and Etienne Turpin, editors.
 Open Humanities Press.

 Todd, Z. (2015).
 Rethinking Aesthetics and Ontology through Indigenous Law: On the work of Val Napoleon and Loretta Todd.
 C Magazine 126: 10-17 [feature].